embedded-office/canopen-stack/docs/docs/usecase/callbacks.md

 ### LSS Configuration Store

 This optional function is called with new configuration data, which is set by the LSS service.
-If a configuration data should stay unchanged, the argument is 0.
+If the configuration data should stay unchanged, the argument is 0.
 The CAN frame pointer is checked to be valid before the CANopen stack calls this function.

 ```c
 int16_t COLssStore(uint32_t baudrate, uint8_t nodeId)